 7. Camping in the sand dunes in Oman

-Oman is one of the Middle East’s best-kept adventure secrets - where you can drive from dramatic mountain passes to endless sand dunes and the turquoise waters of the Arabian Sea in just a few days.
+Oman is one of the Middle East’s best-kept adventure secrets - a place where you can drive from dramatic mountain passes to endless sand dunes and the turquoise waters of the Arabian Sea in just a few days.

 Spend the night under a sky full of stars, surrounded by rolling sand dunes that stretch to the horizon.
 The heat and remoteness make it feel like another world.